 Which products issued by GSW are affected by the transfer?

-GSW, GSBE and GSI will publish a notice in relation to the substitution of the issuer (the “Transfer Notice”) which lists the relevant outstanding products by ISINs which are to be transferred from GSW to GSBE (the “Transferred Securities”).
-The Transfer Notice will be published for products offered in The Netherlands, Belgium and France (“Non-German Securities”) on the respective websites indicated in the Annex below.
+On 22 October 2021, GSW, GSBE and GSI have published a notice in relation to the substitution of the issuer (the “Transfer Notice”) which lists the relevant outstanding products by ISINs which have been transferred from GSW to GSBE (the “Transferred Securities”).
+The Transfer Notice has been published for products offered in The Netherlands, Belgium and/or France on the respective websites indicated in the Annex below.

 The Transferred Securities are issued under different base prospectuses approved by the German Federal Financial Supervisory Authority (BaFin), lastly the Base Prospectus for Securities issued in the form of Certificates, Notes or Warrants dated 10 February 2021.